ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQ about licensing and Bring Your Own License
+# FAQ about Bring Your Own License for VMware
 {: #faq_byol}

-Find answers to frequently asked questions about licensing, including the Bring Your Own License (BYOL) feature of {{site.data.keyword.vmwaresolutions_full}}.

-## Where to manage the licenses and components that are ordered through VMware vSphere?
-{: #faq_byol-license-mgmt}
-{: faq}

-After an order to create a new cluster for VMware vSphere® is placed, the VMware® licenses, VMware ESXi™ servers, and other networking components, are delivered and can be managed from the {{site.data.keyword.slportal}}.

-After deployment, go to the {{site.data.keyword.vmwaresolutions_short}} console to scale the new cluster by using the saved configuration.
-For more information, see [Scaling existing vSphere clusters](/docs/vmwaresolutions?topic=vmwaresolutions-vs_scalingexistingclusters).

-## What happens if the license key you provided is not correct?
-{: #faq_byol-incorrect-license}
-{: faq}

-All license keys that you provide are validated to ensure that the following conditions are met:
-* They are correct for the corresponding VMware components.
-* They meet the minimum edition and CPU requirements of the VMware components.

-If the validation of any license key fails, you get a notification and you cannot proceed with the instance order.

-## Can you provide a license key with more than 8 CPUs?
-{: #faq_byol-license-key}
-{: faq}

-Yes.
-For each VMware component, one license per CPU is required.
-Currently, all VMware vCenter Server® servers have two CPUs.
-Therefore, two licenses are required for each server.
-It is recommended that you provide a license key that can support the base instance and any expansion nodes that you want to add to the instance in the future.

-## How are my service license charges being calculated?
-{: #faq_byol-service-charges}
-{: faq}

-* For Caveonix RiskForesight™ on VMware Regulated Workloads or Security and Compliance Readiness Bundle, each server requires a service license.
-* For VMware HCX™, service licenses are charged per two CPUs.
-Dual servers require a single license each.
-Quad servers require two licenses each.
-For servers with more than 16 cores per CPU, an increase in the license charge occurs.
-* For Entrust CloudControl™ and Entrust DataControl®, service licenses are charged per two CPUs.
-Dual servers require a single license each.
-Quad servers require two licenses each.
-* For vRealize Operations™ (vROps), license charges depend on the CPU type.
-Dual servers have different charges than Quad servers.
-For servers with more than 16 cores per CPU, an increase in the license charge occurs.
-* All other services have static service license charges that do not change based on the number of servers in the instance.

-## Why is there a discrepancy in the supported number of VMs for vROPs licenses?
-{: #faq_byol-vrops}
-{: faq}

-You might see a discrepancy in the supported number of VMs between what is displayed on the vRealize Operations (vROps) Manager console and the per CPU metering in {{site.data.keyword.cloud_notm}}.
-This issue happens if you did not select the **Product evaluation (no key required)** option when you first accessed the vROps Manager console after service installation.
-For more information, see [Accessing the vRealize Operations Manager console](/docs/vmwaresolutions?topic=vmwaresolutions-managing_vrops#managing_vrops-access-vrops-console).

-This discrepancy is a result of vROps keys that are created for {{site.data.keyword.cloud_notm}} subscription licensing per virtual machine (VM) capacity.
-However, in {{site.data.keyword.cloud_notm}}, the vROps licenses are measured and billed per CPU, and not per VM.

-The discrepancy does not indicate any service or licensing problem for vRealize Operations and vRealize Log Insight™.
-The service is fully licensed for all VMs on each vCenter Server host and continues to work properly.

 ## What is BYOL and is it supported for VMware perpetual licenses?
 {: #faq_byol-def}
 {: faq}
 {: support}

-BYOL is a feature available to vCenter Server and VMware vSphere clusters in V2.0 and later.
-With BYOL, you can use your own VMware licenses for one or more of the following VMware software components.
+BYOL was a feature available to vCenter Server and VMware vSphere clusters in V2.0 and later.
+IBM Cloud previously allowed clients to bring their own licenses (BYOL) when moving their existing on-premises VMware workloads to IBM Cloud.
+BYOL is no longer allowed by VMware.
+You can no longer bring your own licenses for any new hosts.
+This applies to all VMware products that are available through IBM Cloud.
-* VMware vCenter Server
-* VMware vSphere
-* VMware NSX®
-* VMware vSAN™

-If you choose to use your own license for a VMware component and provide a valid license key for it, no license is ordered from IBM for this component.
-In addition, no monthly license charges are incurred to your {{site.data.keyword.cloud_notm}} infrastructure account for this component.

-The BYOL feature is not available to Business Partner users.
-{: note}

-## What license editions and CPUs are required for BYOL for vCenter Server instances?
-{: #faq_byol-license-cpu-reqs}
-{: faq}

-The minimum number of licenses for BYOL that are required depends on the number of CPUs per server and the number of servers in the order.
-For example, the CPU requirements based on four servers with 2 CPUs per server is 8 CPUs.
+Existing BYOL servers will be able to perform upgrades and migrations to refresh software and hardware.

 ## Can you use the BYOL feature for some VMware components and purchase monthly licenses for others?
 {: #faq_byol-mthly-license}
 {: faq}

 Yes.
-You can use the BYOL feature or purchase licenses for any combination of the four VMware components.
+You can continue to use the BYOL feature for clusters that already have BYOL.
+You must purchase licencse from IBM for any new combination of the four VMware components.
 The {{site.data.keyword.vmwaresolutions_short}} console makes it straightforward for you to select the licensing option when you order your instance.
-Your licensing option at the time of initial instance order applies for the lifetime of that instance.
+Only select **I will provide** and enter your own license key if you are performing an upgrade or migration of an existing BYOL cluster.

 ## For a specific VMware component, can you use BYOL for some licenses and buy the rest of licenses from IBM?
 {: #faq_byol-purchase}
 {: faq}

 Yes.
-If you selected BYOL for a specific VMware component when you create a cluster, you have the following options:
+If you selected BYOL for a specific VMware component when you created a cluster, you have the following options:
-* Enter a new BYOL key.

 * Continue to use an existing BYOL key.
-* Purchase IBM-provided licensing for that cluster.
+* Purchase IBM-provided licensing for any new clusters.

 Currently, only VMware vSphere Enterprise and VMware vSAN can be licensed per cluster.